Event FiltersYou are viewing events filtered byLiteratureReset all filters

 IE University.
 Aula Magna

-This FT Weekend Debate brings together distinguished voices from both sides of the Atlantic to explore what has changed —and what may yet be salvaged.
-In conversation with Frederick Studemann, Literary Editor of the Financial Times, they will examine whether the transatlantic friendship is undergoing a necessary evolution or an irreversible divorce.
+In conversation with Frederick Studemann, Literary Editor of the Financial Times, they will ask whether the US and Europe are undergoing a necessary evolution —or facing an irreversible divorce.

 Event in English with simultaneous interpretation into Spanish